Unsinkable Seven: Overview

 The rally has sometimes been marred by flooding during a thunderstorm period, meaning route changes were necessary even before the start.
 Flooding also made the rally far more difficult with normally treacherous roads becoming booby traps with unseen and terrifying hazards.

 Each stage gave either large or small cars a disadvantage.
-High altitude of up to 9,000 feet above sea level gave a disadvantage to small cars as it robbed them of power, requiring altitude correctors to the carburettor main jet to maintain the correct air/fuel mixture to the engine.

-With flooding on the course, roads turned to mud, giving a disadvantage to larger cars as they slipped, slithered and ground to a halt on tracks where the rain and dust had combined to turn the roads into a sea of bottomless mud that saw cars bogged down to ground level.
-Many of the competitors resorted to using snow chains on their tyres, some of those stuck to their normal tyres instead of the snow tyres favoured by competitors.

-The deep treads of snow tyres offered more grip in the mud, but required more power.
+The High altitudes of up to 9,000 feet above sea level gave a disadvantage to small cars as it robbed them of power, requiring altitude correctors to the carburettor main jet to maintain the correct air/fuel mixture to the engine.With flooding on the course, roads turned to mud, giving a disadvantage to larger cars as they slipped, slithered and ground to a halt on tracks where the rain and dust had combined to turn the roads into a sea of bottomless mud that saw cars bogged down to ground level.
+Many of the competitors resorted to using snow chains on their tyres, some of those stuck to their normal tyres instead of the snow tyres favoured by competitors.The deep treads of snow tyres offered more grip in the mud, but required more power.
 Many of the Volkswagen Beetle drivers favoured normal tyres as the car offered better traction in the mud.

 As a result, for those who were less fortunate, competitors got themselves trapped in the Mau Escarpment along the western rim of the Great Rift Valley.

 In 1960, it was renamed the East African Safari; in 1965 the "Rally" tag was added and kept that name until 1974, when it became the Safari Rally; by that time it was awarded a World Rally Championship status.
 Until 1970, Nairobi was the rally's start and finish point.